 A legal resident from Mexico, Eduardo* joined the US Army envisioning the honor and respect he would enjoy for serving his adopted country.
 He proudly finished boot camp and received the accolades bestowed upon the American soldier.
 During his service in the Army, Eduardo contracted a serious blood disorder, which attacked his liver and heart.
 Eventually, Eduardo was honorably discharged from the military with the promise he would receive military compensation benefits.
 Unfortunately, Eduardo’s benefits never arrived.

 Eduardo’s disability scarred him mentally and physically.
 Unable to work and without a means to support himself, he ended up destitute, homeless and without hope.
 Eduardo sought help from the Veteran’s Administration (VA) to piece his life together.
-The VA offered him a fraction of the needed assistance; that his condition did not warrant more.
+The VA offered him a fraction of the assistance he needed and was told that his condition did not warrant more.
 Moreover, Eduardo stated that the VA withheld his benefits due to his only being a US resident and not a citizen.
 Homeless, Eduardo wandered from shelter to shelter, his appeals for more assistance from the VA falling on deaf ears.

 Eventually Eduardo entered a program for veterans who suffer from homelessness and various disabilities.
-Learning of Eduardo’s situation, personnel at that program contacted attorneys at Bill Smith Homeless Veterans Project (BSHVP) to see if they could help Eduardo receive justice.
+Learning of Eduardo’s situation, personnel at that program contacted attorneys at the Veterans’ Justice Center to see if they could help Eduardo receive justice.
 After a lengthy fight with the VA, the administration conceded that Eduardo’s disabilities were a result of his service and was subsequently found completely disabled.
-BSHVP attorneys were able to obtain nearly $63,000.00 dollars in retroactive benefits, including a generous monthly stipend, medical care, and supported services.
-Because of the BSHVP, Eduardo has traveled to Mexico and Puerto Rico to visit family and friends, and is no longer homeless.
+LAFLA attorneys were able to obtain nearly $63,000 in retroactive benefits, including a generous monthly stipend, medical care, and supported services.
+Because of the VJC, Eduardo has traveled to Mexico and Puerto Rico to visit family and friends, and is no longer homeless.
 He now enjoys not only the honor and respect for service to his adopted country, but our gratitude as well.